oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 three numbers of a sequence as input (we label these `a`, `b`, and `c`) and returns the next number in that sequence.

-For example, let's imagine that the `answer()` fucntion is given part of this integer sequence as input:
+For example, let's imagine that the `answer()` function is given part of this integer sequence as input:

 <p style="height: 150px">